haavamoa/xaml-code-experiences/xaml.experiences/architecture/designpatterns/dependencyinjection/Readme.md

 I have used ``Moq`` because this is what I am familiar with.

-I wont go into much details about test driven development, but I have added a [`FooBarViewModelTests`](Tests/FooBarViewModelTests.cs) class.
+I wont go into much details about test driven development, but I have added a [`FooViewModelTests`](Tests/FooViewModelTests.cs) class.
 This test class is using DI to its favor by creating a mock / stubbed version of `IBarViewModel`.
-That way it can test `FooBarViewModel` in total isolation.
+That way I can test `FooViewModel` in total isolation.
 With Moq it can verify that methods on `IBarViewModel` has been invoked and setup what methods or properties `IBarViewModel` should return.